aliajaz32/gitRemoteRepo/README.md

 * you can also see commits in github also

-9. now change any file on github
+9. now to see what changes are done by your partner and check into your machine, change any file on github via clicking on edit icon in your repo and commit it , the changes you made are not on local machine, to add those changes:

+// git pull

+OR

+// git merge